 Yes, if you do it the right way, you will end up bringing your puppy outside over a dozen times each day.
-You puppy will not pee or poo each time you bring him or her out, but if your timing is good, your pup will do it outside every time they need to.
+Your puppy will not pee or poo each time you bring him or her out, but if your timing is good, your pup will do it outside every time they need to.
 They will associate pee, poo, and outdoor grass, and will away that outing the next time they want to eliminate.

 Pick certain spots outdoors

 When taking your pup outdoors, choose a specific spot for your puppy to defecate.
-Your pup will remember it afterwards by using his own scent.
+Your pup will remember it afterward by using his own scent.
 Use specific words before going outside so your pup becomes accustomed to his new public bathroom.

-Walks, rewards and playtime after he’s done pooping will let him know that he was a good pup.
+Walks, rewards, and playtime after he’s done pooping will let him know that he was a good pup.
 Don’t leave him alone outside until he is fairly well-trained and at least a bit matured.
 Don’t be overprotective, either.
 Socialization is important for dogs.